scottk212/mtar/README.md

 or fork and enter pull requests with any improvements on github in the usual way.
-I should warn you the way pigz_filter.c has been incorporated via a #include from libarchive/archive_write_add_filter_gzip.c is a little untidy to keep changes to the project Makefile to a minimum (I also couldn't get autoconf to build on my mac!)
+I should warn you the way pigz_filter.c has been incorporated via a #include from libarchive/archive_write_add_filter_gzip.c is a little untidy to avoid making changes to the project Makefile.

 ## Please note: